polinchw/rancher-aws-cloudformation/README.md

 - AWS key pair to ssh into the Rancher Server

 ## Cloud Formation
-- Feed the template into a new AWS Cloud Formation https://console.aws.amazon.com/cloudformation/
+- Feed the rancher.template into a new AWS Cloud Formation https://console.aws.amazon.com/cloudformation/